kaidez/javascript-prototype-screencast/scripts/02-script.md

 this.pool-equals-opts.pool-triple-equal-sign-undefined-question-mark-no-in-quotes-colon-opts.pool.
 What's this code doing?

 A ternary operation is a shorter way of running an if/else statement.
-So what's happening is, I'm setting this.pool equal to opts.pool and from here, opts.pool is checking for some things.
-The triple-equal-sign is a firmer way of checking the value of something.
+So what's happening is, this.pool is checking to see what opts.pool is equal to.

-And if pool isn't passed as a parameter, it will automatically be given a value of undefined.
-Then the ternary operation starts...that's this question mark.
+Now, if I DON'T give pool a value, JavaScript will automatically give it a value of undefined....that's how JavaScript works.
+And as far as this code goes, the question mark here is checking to see if that's true, and if it is, it will automatically give it a value of "false".

+So, the question mark is the "if" statement part of the code, but the full colon here is the "else" part.